San Saba Dental

-Though the prospect of more endodontic surgery might not be pleasant, root canal retreatment is fairly simple.
-In general, the whole treatment can be completed in 1-3 visits.
+Although the prospect of undergoing additional endodontic surgery might seem daunting, root canal retreatment is a relatively straightforward procedure.
+In general, the entire treatment can be completed in 1-3 visits.

-On the day of the retreatment procedure a local anesthetic will be administered, unless another type of anesthetic has been selected.
-The affected tooth is isolated with a rubber dam.
-The dam protects the tooth during treatment from bacteria and saliva.
-The amount the dentist can do within a single appointment will much depend on the amount of inflammation present, and the complexity of the treatment.
+On the day of the retreatment procedure, a local anesthetic will be administered unless an alternative type of anesthetic has been selected.
+The affected tooth is isolated with a rubber dam, providing protection from bacteria and saliva during the treatment.
+The extent of the procedure conducted within a single appointment depends on the level of inflammation present and the complexity of the treatment.

-The first step in a root canal retreatment is to gain access to the inner tooth.
-If a crown and post have been placed, these will be removed.
+- Access to the inner tooth: If a crown and post have been placed previously, they will be removed.

-If you have any questions or concerns about root canal retreatment, please ask your dentist.
+If you have any questions or concerns about root canal retreatment, do not hesitate to discuss them with your dentist.